 Bake the cupcakes in a paper-lined metal cupcake pan.
 Each liner will be roughly 3/4 full with batter.
 After baking, let them cool on a wire rack!

-I always seem to have plenty of blueberries on hand, and if you do too, everyone loves when I make homemade toaster strudels with blueberry jam.
-They’re a homemade version of the frozen classic!
+I always seem to have plenty of blueberries on hand, and if you do too, everyone loves it when I make my homemade toaster strudels with blueberry jam or moist lemon blueberry loaf!

 5